Electric Skateboards in Poland

 📋 🅿️ Parking

-In case of non-compliance, the device may be removed at the owner's expense.
+If not respected, the device may be removed at the owner's expense.

 🛹 What Evo-Spirit Offers

-All our Evo-Spirit electric skateboards have a compliant version for Polish regulations: speed limited to 25 km/h, full front and rear lighting.
+All our Evo-Spirit electric skateboards have a compliant version for Polish regulations: speed limited to 25 km/h, with full front and rear lighting.